 The rest of this booklet explains the subjects that students can choose from.
 You can see below that there is a wide choice, some subjects you will be familiar with, others will be new due to them not forming part of the national curriculum at KS3.
-We have worked to provide a broad and balanced KS3 curriculum offer that ensures appropriate progression to KS4 study for all students whatever their prior attainment, interests or future educational and career plans.
+We have worked to provide a broad and balanced curriculum offer that ensures appropriate progression to KS4 study for all students whatever their prior attainment, interests or future educational and career plans.

-ALL students, on pathways 2, 3, 4 & 5, MUST choose at least one EBACC subject (either Spanish, French, geography or history) Some students on pathway 1 may not study an EBACC subject.
+ALL students, on pathways 1, 2 and 3, MUST choose a humanities subject (either geography and/or history) There is no requirement for students on pathway 4 to follow a humanities subject.

 Some subjects are available for specific pathways only, or have very specific subject requirements.
-It should be noted that subjects currently studied on rotation, must be chosen and continued for the second half of year 9 if a student wishes to continue the subject as part of their KS4 options (see additional information regarding rotation options on the letter).
-Similarly, a student must be currently studying a language if they wish continue the subject as part of their KS4 options.
-It should also be noted that students cannot choose both art and textiles.
+The subjects chosen last year as part of the year 8 options process can be selected for study through to GCSE.
+Subjects not currently being followed as an option in year 9, cannot be selected for GCSE - these are indicated in red below and include French, Spanish, DT, ICT, Food & Nutrition, Textiles and Music.
+Students cannot choose both art and textiles.
 Please check the subject requirements section on each of the subject pages that follow carefully.
 We aim to ensure that everyone gets a personalised curriculum that is ideally suited to them.
 In order to get a balanced curriculum, students are advised to consider the merits of choosing a range of subjects from different curriculum areas.